5.1 Thesis plan

 4.1 Methods

-• Explain which research or development methods can be used to achieve the thesis objectives.
+• Explain which research or development methods you will use to achieve the thesis objectives.

-• Describe here whether your thesis is a case of research-based development work, qualitative or quantitative research, a descriptive literature survey or some other type of thesis.
-Remember to always justify your choice based on the methodology literature.
+• Describe whether your thesis is a research-based development work, qualitative or quantitative research or some other type of thesis.
+Use methodology literature to justify your choices.

 4.2 Data collection and analysis